 Current treatment options are limited to daily injectable formulations of recombinant human growth hormone (rhGH).
 Treatment should be started as soon as PGHD diagnosis is confirmed.
-Long-term (5 years or longer) treatment is not uncommon to achieve “catch-up” growth and reach full height potential.
-Unfortunately, daily injections are sometimes not well-accepted by children, and long-term compliance with treatment can be an issue.
-Lack of compliance has been shown to result in reduced effectiveness of the therapy.
+Long-term (seven years or longer) treatment is not uncommon to achieve “catch-up” growth and reach full height potential.
+Unfortunately, daily injections can be painful, potentially leading to missed doses and sub-optimal growth.1,2

 Treatment response is assessed by measurement of height and growth velocity.
 Treatment is usually continued until final height, completion of skeletal bone maturation (epiphyseal closure), or both have been recorded.

 The main therapeutic goal of growth hormone treatment in children with PGHD is to enable these children to achieve normal height, with accompanying improvement of the psychosocial problems related to short stature.

 LUM-201, also known as ibutamoren, is an orally administered small molecule that promotes the secretion of GH from the pituitary gland.